 I took a seat on the bench.
-With our lead down to six, the look on coach’s face said it all.
-Again I looked up at the bright yellow numbers on the clock, 32.6 seconds left, plenty of time for our lead to slip like the ball in my hand.
-Only into the third game of my career and I had gained the reputation of disobeying coaches, could this destroy my season?
+With s our lead down to six, the look on Coach’s face said it all.
+Again I looked up at the bright yellow numbers on the clock: 32.6 seconds left, plenty of time for our lead to slip like the ball from my hand.
+Only into the third game of my career, and I had gained the reputation of disobeying coaches.
+Could this destroy my season?
 What about my career?
-After swishing around another big gulp of water in my mouth and a deep breath I heard a screaming voice, “Tell me, what did I just say, Will!”
+I swished around a big gulp of water in my mouth and took a deep breath.
+Then I heard a screaming voice: “Tell me – what did I just say, Will!”

 Head down,sweat dripping off me, I replied, “Do not shoot.”